ga-wdi-lessons/html-intro/02_html.md

 ## This introduces the separation of semantics and style

-This is the most important rule of web design: *you should never put anything indicative of style in your HTML*.
+This is one of the most important rule of web design: *you should never put anything indicative of style in your HTML*.
 That is, you should never give elements classes of `centered` or `big` or `pink`.
 Instead, you should give them classes like `header` or `paragraph` or `punchline`.

 This is called **semantic naming**: naming things according to their *function*, rather than how you want them to look.
 This is because *form follows function*: the way you want elements to look is *always* based on the purpose of the element on the page.

-You always want headers to stand out and be obvious.
-You always want paragraphs to use Times New Roman.
-You always want links to be blue, unless they're in your navigation bar, in which case you want them to be grey.

 HTML is usually written first in one file, and then its CSS is written in another. *If you write HTML perfectly, you'll never need to touch it once you start writing CSS.*